VickyDev810/WebOasis-web-crawler/README.md

 WebOasis is a web crawler and information retrieval system that seamlessly integrates visual and textual data from various sources.
 This project is implemented in C++ with the Qt framework for the user interface.

+## Disclaimer

+This repository is maintained by Veer Vikram Singh as part of my professional work.
+You might find similar content on my personal GitHub account [@portgasDace2004](https://github.com/portgasDace2004).
+Please note that both accounts are managed by me, and the content may overlap as part of my workflow and version control practices.

 ## Table of Contents

 - [Overview](#overview)